Canary Islands: Volcano erupts on La Palma, lava threatens homes | DW | 19.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The volcano erupted after a week of intense seismic activity, which prompted authorities to begin evacuating the area.
+The volcano is spewing red-hot lava and ash into the sky, triggering the evacuation of some residents on the island of La Palma.
+The eruption was preceded by more than 22,000 seismic shocks.

-A volcano erupted Sunday on one of Spain's Canary Islands, after a week of experiencing seismic activity.
+A volcano erupted Sunday on one of Spain's Canary Islands, after a week of heightened seismic activity.

-The volcano is located on La Palma, the fifth-largest island in the Spanish archipelago that sits off the western coast of Morocco in the Atlantic Ocean.
+The volcano is located on La Palma, the fifth-largest island in the Spanish archipelago that sits in the Atlantic Ocean off the western coast of Morocco.

 Canary Islands regional President Angel Victor Torres told Spanish state broadcaster TVE that no injuries had been reported so far.